renaissance-publishing/renaissance/content/chapters/10-basic-rules.md

 Your GM might allow you to work more or less time, and to earn shifts more slowly or quickly; this is entirely at the GM's discretion.
 In particular, races that don’t need to sleep have an obvious opportunity to earn more than one Shift in a day.

-As an alternative to working on a Job, a player can spend a shift to complete one or more task actions—recall that Task Actions should take less than 8 hours, so you should always be able to finish at least one Task Action per day.
+As an alternative to working on a Job, a player can spend a shift to complete one or more task actions — recall that Task Actions should take less than 8 hours, so you should always be able to finish at least one Task Action per day.

 <aside class="clarification">

 ### Sidebar: Interrupting Actions

-Sometimes it’s possible to interrupt an action—if one character breaks into the workshop where another character is working, for example.
+Sometimes it’s possible to interrupt an action — if one character breaks into the workshop where another character is working, for example.
 We don’t provide fixed rules for this, because no fixed set of rules could be comprehensive without being unwieldy.
 GMs are encouraged to adjudicate such situations as they arise.